Skip to content

 DNS.1 = {insert_server_name}

-5. Change the shell to the OpenSSL executable folder.
+5. Navigate to the OpenSSL executable folder.

 SET OPENSSL_CONF={full path to the OpenSSL executable folder}\openssl.cfg